Cairi-S/Welcome-Foolish-Mortals/README.md

 The Haunted Mansion is owned and operated by [The Walt Disney Company](https://thewaltdisneycompany.com/).
 Images and themes linking to The Haunted Mansion are used for educational purposes only.

-- Favicon - Taken from [favicon.io](https://favicon.io/emoji-favicons/ghost/) and the open source project [Twemoji](https://twemoji.twitter.com/).
+- Favicon - Taken from [favicon.io](https://favicon.io/emoji-favicons/ghost/) and the open-source project [Twemoji](https://twemoji.twitter.com/).
 - Home Page Background image - [Photo by Brian McGowan on Unsplash](https://unsplash.com/photos/he0-fswKsXk).
 - Game Page Background image - Taken from [Traditional Haunted Mansion Wallpaper](https://wallpaperaccess.com/haunted-mansion) and owned by [The Walt Disney Company](https://thewaltdisneycompany.com/).